First Time Flying: Tips & What to Expect

 Personal item

-Cabin baggage – known also as carry on
+Cabin baggage – carry-on

 A small suitcase or a bigger backpack.
 Generally, the cabin baggage can weigh up to 10kg, sometimes it’s 8kg – so make sure to check your airline’s restrictions.
 There are size restrictions as well, but those are too diverse to put in a single article.
-There are things you can’t take in the cabin bag and things you definitely should – I’ve mentioned some in the flying step-by-step article and here as well.

-Speaking of checked-in bags, those are bigger bags that you leave at a check-in desk and that are placed in the aircraft’s hold.
+These are bigger bags that you leave at a check-in desk and that are placed in the aircraft’s hold.
 These bags are not accessible during the flight and sometimes can go missing, so make sure to pack them accordingly.

 Special items and sport’s equipment